rpmartin/Rinstall/README.md

 ## The hard way: fast and free.

 You *might* be able to install R and Rstudio on your hard drive aka locally... traditionally about 75% of students are able to do this, but there are numerous reasons for things to not work out of the box... [if you run Windows or have a Mac](https://en.wikipedia.org/wiki/Ubuntu).
-If you do not delight in troubleshooting failed software installs, just take the easy way (above).
+If you do not delight in troubleshooting failed software installs, just take the easy way (as described above).

 **All software should be installed on your local hard drive, not on a network/cloud drive.**